Al-Sowadi/ShadowSpy-Invisible-Keystroke-Tracker-with-Email-Alerts/README.md

 3. Configure the script:

-   - Open `main.py` and update the email credentials (`from_email`, `password`) and recipient email (`to_email`).
+   - Update the `OUTPUT_FOLDER` variable in `main.py` to specify the folder where output files will be saved.
-   - Ensure the SMTP server and port are correct.
+   - Replace email credentials in the `send_email` function with your own SMTP server and email details.

+## Usage

-4. Run the script:
+1. Run the script:

    ```bash
    python main.py
    ```

+2. The keylogger and system information gathering will start in separate threads.

+3. Press `ESC` to stop the keylogger.

-## Configuration
+## Notes

-- `OUTPUT_FOLDER`: Specifies the folder where files (keystrokes, screenshots, system_info) will be saved.
-- `SCREENSHOT_INTERVAL`: Interval for periodic screenshot capture (in seconds).
-- `SYSTEM_INFO_INTERVAL`: Interval for sending system information via email (in seconds).
+- Use this script responsibly and only for educational or authorized purposes.
+- Be cautious not to violate privacy laws or ethical standards.

-## Disclaimer
+## Author

-This script is intended for educational purposes only.
-Use responsibly and only on systems you own or have explicit permission to monitor.
+Abdullah Alsowadi

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```